Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 It is a mixture of ingredients like puffed rice, potatoes, mango pieces cut small and fine, sev (thin noodles type fried stuff made from chickpea flour), onions, green chillies, chaat masala, tamarind chutney and coriander and mint chutney.

-The entire mixture has a salty, sweet, spicy and tart taste and flavor.
+The entire mixture has a salty, sweet, spicy and tart taste and flavour.
 But the contents are crisp and crunchy.

 Diced tomatoes and small green raw mango pieces are also added to it.